loveencounterflow/cxltx-styles/README.md

 are important.
-Since material typeset with PA does not 'take space' on the page (i.e. it can overlap with other material, just as a HTML `<div/>` with CSS style `position: absolute` would), the absolute height of the struts (as long as it equal to or greater than the height and depth of any material within the box) is of little consequence.—Which brings us to the final point to discuss.
+Since material typeset with PA does not 'take space' on the page (i.e. it can overlap with other material, just as a HTML `<div/>` with CSS style `position: absolute` would), the absolute height of the struts (as long as it equal to or greater than the height and depth of any material within the box) is of little consequence.—Which brings us to the next point.

 ### Absolute Positioning and Page Breaks